-I respectfully disagree: there are plenty of great developers, but it’s up to you as a hiring manager to effectively explain why your opportunity is the right fit for them.
+However, there are plenty of great developers.
+It’s up to you as a hiring manager to effectively explain why your opportunity is the right fit for them.

 Let’s take a closer look at the 5 main reasons developers are turning you down:

 You aren’t involving your technical staff in the interview process